 The tonally, the film deftly shifts from being a tale of a hard-working community suffering through financial times in the holiday season to a horror-noir.
 The soundtrack by Juri Seppä and Miska Seppä provides subtly auditory transitions, while never jerking the viewer out of the film experience.
 If the marketing of the film weren't so holiday-themed, the surprise and twists (of which there are a few) might carry even greater impact.
 The beautiful cinematography by Mika Orasmaa, as well as the superb performances by Jorma Tommila and Onni Tommila, as the father and son, respectively, at the center of the story, lend this movie an eerie mid-Eighties Spielberg-Carpenter vibe.
 Touching, scary, and beautifully rendered, this holiday-horror-fantasy does something extremely unique (at least in my experience) in recent film: it begs to be re-watched.

-In a more discerning world, Rare Exports would find its way to becoming a cult-Christmas favorite, so help get that ball rolling by watching it on direct stream via Netflix this holiday season!
+In a more discerning world, Rare Exports would find its way to becoming a cult-Christmas favorite, so help get that ball rolling by watching it on direct stream via Amazon Prime this holiday season!

 |Never a good idea to tease "Santa" with a gingerbread man cookie!|